OpenKneeboard/OpenKneeboard/docs/api/web-dashboards/plugins.md

 - `Glyph` is optional; if present, it is a string containing a single unicode character from [the Segoe MDL2 Asset icons](https://learn.microsoft.com/en-us/windows/apps/design/style/segoe-ui-symbol-font)
 - `URI` can be any standard URI (e.g. `file://`, `https://example.com`, `http://localhost:1234`), or - in v1.9.9 and above - `plugin://foo.html` to reference an HTML file inside the plugin zip.

+`plugin://` URLs will be served from an `https://VARIES.openkneeboardplugins.localhost/` virtual host; no webserver is created, but your JavaScript will believe the domain exists and that HTTPS is being used.

 ### Custom actions

 A `CustomAction` is a JSON object of this form: